-One of the many plants growing in our Demonstration Garden this year is the Seminole pumpkin.
+One of the many plants that we grew in our old Demonstration Garden space was the Seminole pumpkin.
 It has grown so well for us that we’ve decided to offer it for sale to the St. Louis community.
-Our Seminole pumpkin seed packets are available at our office Monday-Friday and at our Demonstration Garden on Saturdays 9 AM to noon.
+Our Seminole pumpkin seed packets are available at our online store.

 In addition to its great horticultural properties, the Seminole pumpkin also has a rich and fascinating history.
 Once highly sought after, the plant is native to Florida’s Everglades and bears a similar sweetness to butternut squash.
 Found throughout Florida, this variety of pumpkin was previously cultivated before the arrival of the Spanish in the sixteenth century.
 Though the pumpkin shares its name with the Seminole tribe, it was widely consumed and grown by the Miccosukee, Creek, and other tribes indigenous to Florida.
 The Miccosukee named the Seminole Pumpkin, “Chassa Howitska” or “hanging pumpkin,” referring to the method in which the pumpkin hangs on the bare limbs of the tree.
 Planted at the base of girdled trees, its’ vines grow up the tree’s trunk, allowing the fruit to develop.
 This particular method produced large yields of the crop, allowing immigrants from Europe coming to Florida to cultivate hundreds of acres.
 The pumpkin was a staple food for the early Indian tribes and later the Seminoles, with the fruits and flowers still being used today in soups, breadmaking, or eaten as a vegetable.